WilliamYihaoZhang/RecipeRecommendationApp/README.md

-# SpotifyRecommendationAPP
+# RecipeRecommendationApp

-A Webserver Application to generate personalized Spotify Song recommendations based on the user's top songs.
+A Webserver Application to allow users to search for thousands of recipes by searching with keywords.

 ## Screenshots